-Accounts Payable Clerk Resume: Examples and Tips
+Accounts Payable Clerk Resume: Examples & Tips

 An accounts payable clerk maintains and processes accounts payable transactions.
 Duties include preparation of bills, logging invoices, verifying, computing, and recording data, keeping track of expenditures and payments, and providing support documents for audits.
 To excel in this job, you should be detail-oriented, be able to meet deadlines, have excellent communication skills, and can be trusted with confidential information.